porzucek/umamisavvy.com/_drafts/2015-10-22-what-is-different-1.md

 ### High-tech toilets

-It's one of the things I had known about before coming to Japan, but it still shocked me :-)
+It's one of the things I had known about before coming to Japan, but it shocked me nevertheless :-)

 Toilets!
 Especially toilet desks.
 They are packed with features that I'd love to see everywhere.
 First and foremost: